theREALdebater/eclat/doc/eclat/building.md

  * for every partition module, ECLAT adds a [partition module table](#pmt) export;

- * ?????for the main assembly module, adds a [assembly identifier table](#pit) export.
+ * ?????for the main partition module, adds a [partition identifier table](#pit) export.

- * for the main assembly module, ECLAT adds a main subprogram export;
+ * for the main partition module, ECLAT adds a main subprogram export;

- * for the main assembly module, ECLAT adds code to the end of the module initialisation procedure which registers the corresponding [program](../rts/programs.md).
+ * for the main partition module, ECLAT adds code to the end of the module initialisation procedure which registers the corresponding [program](../rts/programs.md).

 .....

-It should be noted that, in this mode, there only needs to be one assembly---which will necessarily be the main assembly---and this is how a non-assemblyed program is built.
+It should be noted that, in this mode, there only needs to be one partition---which will necessarily be the main partition---and this is how a non-partitioned program is built.

 For the overall program,